opengovernment/govkit/README.markdown

 Govkit is a Ruby gem that provides simple access to open government APIs around the web, including:

-[http://www.opencongress.org/api](OpenCongress), which has an API for federal bills, votes, people, and news and blog coverage
+ *  [OpenCongress](http://www.opencongress.org/api), which has an API for federal bills, votes, people, and news and blog coverage
-[http://fiftystates-dev.sunlightlabs.com/](The Fifty States project), which has a RESTful API for accessing data about state legislators, bills, votes, etc.
+ *  [The Fifty States project](http://fiftystates-dev.sunlightlabs.com/), which has a RESTful API for accessing data about state legislators, bills, votes, etc.
-[http://www.votesmart.org/services_api.php](Project Vote Smart), which has an API with congressional addresses, etc.
+ *  [Project Vote Smart](http://www.votesmart.org/services_api.php), which has an API with congressional addresses, etc.
-[http://www.followthemoney.org/](Follow The Money), whose API reveals campaign contribution data for state officials.
+ *  [Follow The Money](http://www.followthemoney.org/), whose API reveals campaign contribution data for state officials.

 # Installation